Devil's wheel

-A Devil's wheel, Teufelsrad, Human Roulette Wheel or Joy Wheel is an amusement ride at public festivals and fairs.
-Devil's wheels have been used at Oktoberfest celebrations since at least 1910.
+A Devil's wheel, Teufelsrad, Human Roulette Wheel or Joy Wheel is an amusement ride commonly found at public festivals and fairs.
+Cited as being invented by George C. Tilyou, an early example opened at Steeplechase Park in 1907.
+Devil's wheels have notably been used at Oktoberfest celebrations since at least 1910.

 Design and operation

 A Devil's wheel is a rotating circular platform upon which riders sit or lie.
 It begins by spinning slowly and increases its speed to make riders slide off the platform.
 Spectators stand around the platform, and the announcers often offer some satirical commentary.